SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 categories: "position"
 ---

-## Links
+## Published in
+- HotNets-XII Proceedings of the Twelfth ACM Workshop on Hot Topics in Networks

+### Online copies
 [Article][article_link]
 /
 [Slides](https://pdfs.semanticscholar.org/6272/602dba3a4fc36c58a94a3bd9b3a6fd140100.pdf)

-## Published in
-- HotNets-XII Proceedings of the Twelfth ACM Workshop on Hot Topics in Networks

 ## Digest
 **[Localization](#localization-algorithm) with LED bulbs**.
 Each bulb [broadcasting](#broadcast) its own postion to a receiver, who will estimate the distance to each bulb with [optical channel model](#optical-channel-model).